greorex/uman/README.md

     rules: [
       {
         test: /\.m?js$/,
-        loader: "babel-loader"
+        loader: "babel-loader",
+        // do not exclude "uman"
+        exclude: /node_modules\/(?!(uman)\/).*/
+        // for browsers to support
-        // use proper babel.config for ES6+
+        // use proper babel.config
-        // with
-        // @babel/preset-env
+        // with @babel/preset-env
       }
     ]
   },